-The Executive Leadership Team reviewed the the recommendations from the All College Council and results from a survey about tobacco and e-cigarettes that were posted online for students, faculty and staff.
+The Executive Leadership Team reviewed the the recommendations from the All College Council and results from a survey about tobacco and e-cigarettes were posted online for students, faculty and staff.

-The results of the survey were surprising, considering how the majority of the people were affected by secondhand smoke and about how 74.1 percent are concerned about the health effects of secondhand smoke affecting others.
+The results of the survey were surprising, considering how the majority of the people were affected by secondhand smoke and about how 74.1 percent are concerned on the health effects of secondhand smoke affecting others.

 It’s not all healthy, however.
 Some might argue that the smoking area near the Respiratory Center on West Campus forces students with health issues to walk through that area.

 “The placement of this smoking area is about 25 feet from the doors,” said Jeff Miller, respiratory program director.
-“Unfortunately, only the signs were taken down and the ashtrays remained and as a result we found even more smokers, but I am beyond ecstatic that we are adopting a tobacco-free campus.”
+“Unfortunately, only the signs were taken down and the ashtrays remained and as a result we found even more smokers, but I am beyond ecstatic that we are adopting a tobacco free campus. “